rehierl/abstract-properties/13-0-document-order/x-3-when-to-associate.md

 In the case of a malformed input document such that some scope `s(n)` reaches out of some other scope `s(x)`, an implementation might choose to restrict scope `s(n)` to a subset of `s(x)`.
-However, such an artificial restriction will produce a document tree that can only approximate the input document.
-That is, the document and the resulting tree can not be understood to be equivalent.
+However, such an artificial restriction will produce a document tree that can not accurately represent the input, it can merely provide an approximation of such an input document.
+That is, the document and the resulting tree are not equivalent.

 Note that the artificial restriction of `s(n)` to a subset of `s(x)` will transform this case into the following *related case*.